- The Power of Professionalism Award

 - Providing leadership or extending service to organizations that serve vulnerable or special needs populations

-- Educating healthcare professionals who provide service with limited resources
+- Educating healthcare professionals who provide services with limited resources

 - Advocacy for underserved or other populations